 If a Heaven did exist, it would not be a place where we have everything made for us; rather, it would be a place where everything we make is without defects.
 Now, I know a lot about software bugs.
 I’ve written most of them.
-Sometimes nobody notices; at other times they cause serious & embarrassing incidents.
+Sometimes nobody notices; at other times they cause serious and embarrassing incidents.
 They bloom like flowers in a meadow.
 They take root in every garden.
 But they aren’t wild: everybody knows who planted them.
 And, if you will allow my stretching the simile to its furthest limits, they make our vibrant industry look like a flower shop.

-An old joke goes that the chief executive of a large tech company gives a speech in which he asserts that, had cars been developed like software, they would cost a hundredth of what they do now & run twice as far on a litre.
-“Yes”, an automotive exec replies later, “and they would crash once a week & when you call for service, they’d tell you to reinstall the engine.”
+An old joke goes that the chief executive of a large tech company gives a speech in which he asserts that, had cars been developed like software, they would cost a hundredth of what they do now and run twice as far on a litre.
+“Yes”, an automotive exec replies later, “and they would crash once a week and when you call for service, they’d tell you to reinstall the engine.”

 Or to borrow someone else’s words: